Why trade shares with us?

 Yes, you can make money from share trading.
 Just like any other financial market, you’ll make a profit by closing trades at a more favourable level than when you opened them.
 If a trade moves against you, on the other hand, you’ll make a loss.

 To make consistent profits from share trading you’ll need a solid strategy and plan.
-We’d always recommend that beginner traders head over to the City Index Academy to learn how the markets work, then try a risk-free City Index demo to test your performance with virtual capital.
+We’d always recommend that beginner traders head over to the City Index Academy to learn how the markets work, then try a risk-free City Index demo trading account to test your performance with virtual capital.

 Can I buy and sell shares on the same day?